KjellConnelly/react-native-rate/README.md

 ```

 #### About Package Names (Google Play & Android) and Bundle Identifiers (Apple):
-If you want to keep the same package name and bundle identifier everwhere, we suggest the following:
+If you want to keep the same package name and bundle identifier everywhere, we suggest the following:
 - All lowercase letters
 - No numbers
 - Use reverse domain style: com.website.appname